blackboard/anthologydevdocs/docs/blackboard/rest-apis/advanced/[review]ultra-assignments.md

 ### Overview

-Learn Ultra experience offers a REST API for managing assessments.
+Blackboard Ultra experience offers a REST API for managing assignments.
+As of Blackbord 3900.98, in Ultra, an assignment different from a test.
-In Ultra, an assessment is effectively the same thing as an assignment except for how they are stored internally.
-In an assessment, there are questions of various types.
-Each 'question' is a slot for content that may not actually contain what you normally think of as a question.
-For more information about assignments and questions and how Learn users experience them, see [Ultra:
+In an test, there are questions of various types.
+For an assignment, which we are disucssing here, there is only a leading set of instructions.
+For more information about assignments how Learn users experience them, see [Ultra:
 Create an Assignment](https://help.blackboard.com/learn/Instructor/Ultra/Assignments/Create_and_Edit_Assignments) in Blackboard Help.

-An assignment is made up of one or more questions.
-The following question types are available for use with Ultra via REST API.

-- `EitherOr` - questions that allow one of two possible responses, such as "true or false"
-- `Essay` - questions that provide a WYSIWYG editor and allow long text response
-- `MultipleAnswer` - allow students to choose more than one answer
-- `Presentation` - represents a 'question' that only has text and/or attached files referenced from within question.text, but that has no actual answer, points, or evaluation associated with it

-As of version 3300.9.0, you can use the public API to read any type of question.
-You can use the public API to create, update, and delete methods only with presentation-type questions.
+Prior to 3900.98 you could add questions to an assignment.
+This is no longer the case.

 ### Before You Begin